 Pedal exercise cycles

 Which type of cardio machine should you get?
 If you have a good deal of space in your home gym, consider purchasing two or three different types of machines so that you can alternate your workout.
 Here’s what to think about as you decide:

-The first thing you should consider is the type of activity; since the best home cardio equipment depends on what you enjoy doing.
+The first thing you should consider is the type of activity; since the best home cardio equipment for you depends on what you enjoy doing.
 Do you hate walking on a treadmill?
 A top of the line treadmill is useless if you never walk on / run on it.

 Don’t forget to include extra space around the equipment to be sure that there is enough room to get on and off of it and for any movement that occurs during intense exercise.
 This includes your ceiling height, too; many treadmills and ellipticals raise you off the floor.
 While this may not be an issue in a typical room, it may be problematic in a basement gym.

-Your health It’s also important to think about your health and ability.
+It’s also important to think about your health and ability.
 Burning fat may be a priority, but are you recovering from a leg injury and would benefit from sitting on a recumbent bike while you workout?
 Do you have knee issues and prefer the low impact of an elliptical trainer as opposed to a high impact treadmill?
-If you are concerned about what exercises would serve your health best, consult your physician before committing to buying any equipment so you know what type of machines to look for.
+Aiming for an upper body workout combined with your lower body workout?

-And, look ahead to what you may enjoy best; the moderate intensity of a recumbent bike ride may be much more appealing than the vigorous full body workout of a rowing machine.
+And, look ahead to what type of exercise you may enjoy best; the moderate intensity of a recumbent bike ride may be much more appealing than the vigorous full body workout of a rowing machine.

 Your fitness level